ines-saouli/enterprise-active-directory-lab/screenshots/README.md

 # Screenshots

-Screenshots documenting the configuration of the Active Directory home lab.
+Screenshots documenting the deployment and configuration of the Active Directory home lab.